 When the LLC is initially formed, the Secretary of State (or similarly named entity registration department) will send back the filed formation documents such as the Articles of Organization, Articles of Formation, Certificate of Formation, etc.

 The bank will make a copy of the filed formation documents proving the existence of the LLC.

-A banking resolution is a document that denotes a vote by the members of the LLC permitting the establishment and management of a business bank account.
+A banking resolution is a document that denotes a vote by the members of the LLC, authorizing the establishment and management of an LLC business bank account.
 Many banks probably won’t require a banking resolution or copy of your LLC Operating Agreement to set up your account.
 However, having a banking resolution among you and other members is good documentation to have in your business file.

-Most often the bank will want a banking resolution for multi-member LLCs that don’t specifically name someone in the Operating Agreement to open the account.
+The bank will most often want a banking resolution for multi-member LLCs that don’t specifically name someone in the Operating Agreement to open the account.

 If your bank does require a banking resolution to establish an account, you can draft your own.
-Prior to doing this, be sure to see if the bank has its own specific form they prefer.
+Before doing this, be sure to see if the bank has a specific form they prefer.

 How to Sign Checks

 Knowing how to sign checks as an officer of the business properly is another vital aspect of maintaining liability protection.
 Similar to signing any legal document with just your name, signing in your name only can create a problem as this may tie you personally in the event of a lawsuit.